danidiaz/dep-t/README.md

 record from the record seen by the other functions, and in particular from the record seen by its own dependencies.

-For example, the function might have a 'HasLogger' constraint but we don't want it to use the default 'HasLogger' instance of the environment.
+For example, the function might have a `HasLogger` constraint but we don't want it to use the default `HasLogger` instance of the environment.

 The companion package
 [dep-t-advice](http://hackage.haskell.org/package/dep-t-advice) provides a